cibernox/ember-text-measurer/README.md

 textMeasurer.fitTextSize('foobar this is too long', 200, 'normal 24px Georgia'); // 20px
 ```

+Note: The font size passed to this method is irrelevant, the important part is the font style and family.

 * `lines(string, width, font = null)` will return the number of lines that this text would
   require when rendered in a container of the given width with the given font.